mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 #### Before Your Catheter is Inserted
 Before your catheter is inserted you shouldn't take aspirin, any products that contain aspirin, or vitamin E. You should also tell your doctor if you are taking any blood thinners or any medication for diabetes.

-<p class="question invisible">Do we need to state this or is the BMT Outpatient Team monitoring/communicating this?</p>

 Call your doctor before your procedure if you develop any illness.
 This includes a fever, cold, flu, or sore throat.

 If you have been told to be on a clear liquid diet you shouldn't eat any solid food after midnight the night before your procedure and you should continue to drink clear liquids up to 2 hours before you arrive at the hospital for your procedure.